-- Notify SAO at least four weeks prior to the start of each semester of transcription/ CART services needs.
-Late notification may result in a delay in services. - Transcription/CART services for events, tours, Orientation, registration, etc., require at least two weeks' notice.
-Late notification may result in a delay in services. - When you are unable to attend class due to illness or other reasons, notify SAO two full business days in advance.
+- Notify SAO within a reasonable time-frame prior to the start of each semester of transcription/ CART needs.
+Late notification may result in a delay in services. - Notify SAO within a reasonable time-frame prior to the event of transcription/CART needs.
+This may include campus tours, first year orientation, registration, student advisement meetings, etc. Late notification may result in a delay in services. - When you are unable to attend class due to illness or other reasons, notify SAO as soon as possible.
 At least two full business days' advance notice is required to cancel transcription services without a penalty.
-Students who develop a pattern of missing classes without notifying SAO may be held responsible for transcription costs. - Students must notify SAO of class scheduling changes, including room location changes, course selection changes or class time changes.
+Students who develop a pattern of missing classes without notifying SAO may be held responsible for transcription costs. - Students must notify SAO of class scheduling changes, including room location changes, course selection changes or class time changes and Procedures tab on the Student Access Office website.